Technical Indicators in Excel – Get Better Trading Results!

 The eBook comes with a free Excel spreadsheet containing all the indicators.
 Once you have the book, you can get the spreadsheet and start work straight away.

-Why Calculate Technical Indicators?
+Why Calculate Technical Indicators in Excel?

 Trading is a tough business; it is hard to make money year after year.
 The markets are always moving and changing.
 Traders need to be able to adapt and change when necessary.